-Facebook recently censored a video posted by ACCS member The Saint Constantine School in Houston, TX.
+Facebook censors a video posted by ACCS member The Saint Constantine School in Houston, TX:

 The video of students and others reciting Pericles’ Funeral Oration (431 BC) to celebrate the bicentennial of the independence of the Greek Republic was rejected as hateful.
 Watch it here.

 This classic address recounts various aspects of the events that earned the Greeks their hard won freedom against the Ottoman empire.
 Facebook’s response: Rejected.
 Upon appeal, Facebook refused to change their decision.
-Does Facebook dislike democracy?
-It certainly seems so.
 President of the The Saint Constantine School, John Mark Reynolds, comments:

 Can Facebook cancel Greek history?